Can I Translate My Own Birth Certificate?

 • No Proofreading – Without experienced translators helping to review the translation, your family member may miss errors that would be obvious to a professional.

-Who Can Translate a Birth Certificate?
+Who Can Translate a Document for USCIS?

 • Translation Agency – The best option is to have your document translated by a company with experience translating birth certificates to be approved by immigration services.
 This is because they have professional translators who are familiar with the official requirements and terminology that should be used in your document translation.